Brazilian-Institute-of-Robotics/elir_actuation/elir_actuation/README.md

 #Launch Files
 `roslaunch elir_actuation elir_bringup`

--Launches the controller_manager, the f_arm and b_arm trajectory clients, starts the traction units and the robot_state node
+-Launches the the controllers, services and the robot_state node, starts the traction units and the robot_state node

+`roslaunch elir_actuation arm_control_test.launch`

+-Start the controllers for arm_control test, and the robot_stretch node

 `roslaunch elir_actuation f/b_arm_bringup.launch`